PolyLAN/polybookexchange/README.md

 This version is adapted from a previous django version made in 2010, who was made from the original version, developped in Java (in 2007?), by Loïc Etienne et Aristidis Papaioannou.

-## Assumtions
+## Assumptions

-The module can be used in any django project, but some additionnal work may be needed:
+The module can be used in any django 1.7 project, but some additionnal work may be needed:

 * The system assume all users have a `get_sciper()` method, returing an unique ID for the current user.
 The system will use the EPFL's LDAP and the sciper to make queries for user's details.